The Responsive Eye:

-- Please note there is a $30 fee deducted on all refunds.
+- Please note there is a $30 administration fee on all refunds.

 Bookings and class cancellations policy:

-Should Fitzroy Painting be forced to cancel a class students will be notified as soon as possible prior to the scheduled class and will receive a credit for a replacement class or a refund as required.
+Should Fitzroy Painting be forced to cancel a class students will be notified as soon as possible prior to the scheduled class and will receive a credit voucher for a replacement class, course or workshop.